 After an immensely successful month of February, the Flyers have since struggled to play solid hockey, going 7-7-6 since March 1st.
 Only one of those victories came against a playoff team, the Penguins, but over half of their losses came against teams competing in the East.
 Two of those losses came against their current opponent, the Buffalo Sabres.

 Buffalo, on the other hand, has scored no fewer than 4 goals per game throughout April.
-Over their five games this month, the Sabres defeated two of the three playoff-seeded teams they faced, losing only to Washington in a hard fought matchup that was won on an Alex Ovechkin defelction off two Sabres defenders and behind goaltender Jhonas Enroth.
+Over their five games this month, the Sabres defeated two of the three playoff-seeded teams they faced, losing only to Washington in a hard-fought matchup that was won on an Alex Ovechkin deflection off two Sabres defenders and behind goaltender Jhonas Enroth.

 The Sabres finished the season on a 19-4-3 run since March 1st, including the previously mentioned two victories over their current opponents.
 Riding momentum will be huge boost for the Sabres heading into Philadelphia, where the Flyers have struggled recently.